Vickie Guerrero: Relationship with Edge; La Familia (2007–2009)

-At Survivor Series, during a match for the WWE Championship between the champion Triple H and Vladimir Kozlov, Vickie came out to the arena making the announcement that "he's here".
-Edge's music was played and he came out to compete, making it a triple threat match.
-Edge won the championship, and as he went to the back, he greeted Vickie with a hug.
-On the December 5 episode of SmackDown they shared a kiss, thus reinstating their on-screen relationship.
-On the special December 8 episode of Raw, Vickie and Edge won a Slammy Award for the Couple of the Year.

-On February 23, 2009, she was appointed the interim General Manager of Raw during Stephanie McMahon's absence.
+On February 23, 2009, she was appointed the interim general manager of Raw during Stephanie McMahon's absence.
 On the following Raw, Guerrero announced that Edge would be facing Big Show for his World Heavyweight Championship at WrestleMania 25.
 On the March 9 episode of Raw, John Cena showed footage of Vickie cheating on Edge with Big Show after Guerrero had added Cena to the World Heavyweight Title match through blackmail of revealing the secret affair, making it a triple threat in the process.
 At WrestleMania, Edge lost the World Heavyweight Championship to Cena after Cena pinned Big Show after Cena delivered the Attitude Adjustment to Edge onto the Big Show.
-On the April 6 episode of Raw, Guerrero was given the choice of either being General Manager of Raw or SmackDown.
-She then announced that she would move to Raw in order to become its new General Manager, subsequently resulting in her being separated from Edge.
+On the April 6 episode of Raw, Guerrero was given the choice of either being general manager of Raw or SmackDown.
+She then announced that she would move to Raw in order to become its new general manager, subsequently resulting in her being separated from Edge.
 However, Big Show and her nephew Chavo were also moved to Raw during the 2009 WWE Draft and Supplemental Draft, respectively.

 After being insulted for a few weeks because of her weight by Santino Marella, Vickie, with help from William Regal, won the "Miss WrestleMania" crown from Santina Marella, Santino's "twin sister", in a No Disqualification match sanctioned by Chavo on the May 18 episode of Raw.
 On June 7 at the Extreme Rules pay-per-view, Vickie lost the "Miss WrestleMania" crown to Santina in a hog pen match with Chavo by her side.
-The following night on Raw, Vickie announced her resignation as Raw's General Manager.
+The following night on Raw, Vickie announced her resignation as Raw's general manager.
 After her announcement, Edge came out and told Vickie that he was sorry for saying disrespectful things about her, only to reveal that he only married her so she could help him in World Championship matches, and now that she quit, she was useless to him in his endeavors to become the champion again.
 He then told Vickie that he wanted a divorce, leading to her suffering from a nervous breakdown.
 In reality, Vickie had requested to leave WWE so that she could spend more time with her family.